Teams, tales and tips – a guide to the local game

 The most recent meeting between them came in 1996-97, Cheltenham’s last as a Southern League club.
 On the last day of the season, Gloucester needed to beat Salisbury to go up to the Conference.
 They didn’t.
 Worse, Cheltenham gained promotion by default as league winners, Derbyshire village team Gresley Rovers, lacked a suitable home ground.

-Home of the Robins since 1932, officially referred by its sponsored name of World of Smile (they sell garden sheds, go figure), Whaddon Road originally housed kennels for one of the country’s most prestigious fox hunts – another local pastime.
+Home of the Robins since 1932, once referred by its sponsored name of World of Smile (they sell garden sheds, go figure), Whaddon Road originally housed kennels for one of the country’s most prestigious fox hunts – another local pastime.

 Before Whaddon Road, Cheltenham played at nearby recreation grounds.
 With the famous racecourse further north and the cricket ground a short walk away, these leafy outskirts of town have been hosting organised sport for the best part of two centuries.